hfinkel/lfort/docs/PTHInternals.rst

 ----------------------

-In the long term there are plans to provide an alternate PCH implementation for Clang that also caches the work for parsing and type checking the contents of header files.
-The current implementation of PCH in Clang as pretokenized header files was motivated by the following
+In the long term there are plans to provide an alternate PCH implementation for LFort that also caches the work for parsing and type checking the contents of header files.
+The current implementation of PCH in LFort as pretokenized header files was motivated by the following
 factors:

 **Language independence**
    PTH files work with any language that
-   Clang's lexer can handle, including C, Objective-C, and (in the early stages) C++.
+   LFort's lexer can handle, including C, Objective-C, and (in the early stages) C++.
 This means development on language features at the parsing level or above (which is basically almost all interesting pieces) does not require PTH to be modified.